 A recent report from the President’s Advisory Council on Science and Technology states that, “science and math education will determine whether the United States will remain a leader among nations.”
 The Monsanto Fund wants to do all it can to ensure that students excel in math and science.

-We accept Math & Science Education K-12 applications during two periods annually.
+We accept Math & Science Education K-12 applications from organizations located in one of the 16 Missouri or Illinois eligible counties during two periods annually.
 The first period ranges from January 1 and closes February 28 at 11:59:59pm CT.
 The second period ranges from July 1 and closes on August 31 at 11:59:59pm CT.

-Applications open July 1, 2014 and close August 31, 2014 at 11:59:59pm CT.
+The application is now closed.
+Please check back with us when the application reopens on July 1, 2017.
 To preview a read only version of the application or complete an Impact Report, select the appropriate link below:

 Frequently Asked Questions

 - Program Information

 What types of organizations are eligible to apply for grants in this funding program?

 Organizations who hold a 501©3 tax exempt status and have been operating as a 501©3 for a minimum of two years.

 Organizations who are units of government under Section 170©(1), such as public schools, libraries, villages and municipalities.